Why Union City

 Schools (New Haven Unified School District)

 New Haven Unified School District (NHUSD) is the unified K-12 district that covers Union City and the southern Hayward area near Tennyson.
-Demographics skew strongly Asian + Hispanic (48% Asian, 35% Hispanic), with strong family stability and a long tradition of multilingual academic programs.
+The district has a long tradition of multilingual academic programs.
 The district is mid-tier on California-wide rankings (state rank ~#596 of unified districts), but the in-Union-City consistency is its main feature: most of the city feeds the same single high school (James Logan), so the school question reduces to elementary and middle assignment.

 James Logan High School is the single comprehensive NHUSD high school for Union City (~3,151 students, U.S. News #619 California, top 25% per SchoolDigger).
 The size means a deep AP catalog, strong athletics, and a wide range of CTE pathways, including the unique New Haven Aviation pathway (one of the few US public high school aviation programs).
 Logan is in the southern half of the city; central and Decoto-area buyers should know which middle school feeder (Alvarado, Cesar Chavez, Itliong-Vera Cruz) services their address.